mars-research/redIDL/codegen/ngc/README.md

 # Problems that we've encountered
+## Unable to compile interface and generate code without TypeIdentifiable.
 * Interface dependes on rref.
 If rref defines TypeIdentifiable, `cargo expand` wouldn't work because interface depends on rref, rref depends on the not-yet-generated TypeIdentifiable, which makes interface failed to compile.
 If interface defines TypeIdentifiable, rref needs to depends on interface, which creates a circular dependency.
+    * Solution 1: write your own `cargo expand`.
+This will disallow macros.
+    * Solution 2: dummpy TypeIdentifiable.
+One extra step but should work.

+## Where should be generated TypeIdentifiable live?
+* Typeid can be generated with dummy TypeIdentifiable.
+Now, new problem: where do you put it?
+If we put TypeIdentifiable in `rref`, dependencies will not be found because the path are resolved within `interface`.
+If we put it in `interface`, the import from `rref` will create a circular dependency.
+If we put it in a seperate crate, it needs to depend on `rref` and creates a circular dependency again.
+    * Solution 1:  Generate to rref.
+Ban renaming, ban usage of external types unless from rref. ngc should refactor `crate` to `interace` and `rref` to `crate`.
+This still doesn't work because it will create a circular dependency again.
+    * Solution 2: everything one crate.
+Does `rref` belong to `interface` though?
+  Decision: Put `rref` inside of `interface` and make everything one single crate.
+This is ugly but this might be the only solution we have.

 # Problems with the old codegen